 All Your garments are scented with myrrh and aloes and cassia,

 Out of the ivory palaces, by which they [stringed instruments] have made You glad.

 - Psalm 45.6-8

 I don’t want to give the impression that the period of the afterglow of the Celtic Revival was not part of that great movement of God’s Spirit.
 While the great flame of revival had died down, warm coals of true spirituality and love for God remained.
-In writings such as the anonymous Saltair na Rann (The Psalter of the Quatrains), we find similar expressions of faith, piety, and longing as fueled the Celtic Revival.
-These writings grew out of that period, and in many ways looked back to it with appreciation.
+In writings such as the anonymous Saltair na Rann (The Psalter of the Quatrains), we find similar expressions of faith, piety, and longing as those which fueled the Celtic Revival.
+These writings grew out of that period, and in many ways look back to it with appreciation.

 The Saltair tells the story of redemption in verse.
 It reflects the Celtic Christian love for poetry, creation, the sovereignty of God, the work of Christ, and the mysteries of the unseen realm.
 Written in carefully crafted quatrains, the Saltair lends itself to singing, and may have been intended for that purpose.